Broken Link Building: Does It Work? How To Do It RIGHT?

 Understanding The Reason

-Without this step, you won’t be able to create a replacement page that would grab attention.
+Without this step, you won’t be able to create a replacement page that will grab attention.
 So, let’s ask again.

 Why do people link to a broken page?

-• General links — these have no particular context to the source page.
+• General links — these have no particular context for the source page.
 Even their anchor texts give them away.

 • Deep links — these have contexts to the source page.
 More importantly, their anchor texts are concise and self-explanatory.